codeoverflow-org/nodecg-io-docs/docs/samples/philipshue.md

 ## Using the Philips Hue sample bundle

-The Twitch-chat example bundle in `samples/philipshue-lights` demonstrates the ability to connect to the Philips Hue bridge and control philips hue accessories.
+The philipshue-lights example bundle in `samples/philipshue-lights` demonstrates the ability to connect to the Philips Hue bridge and control philips hue accessories.

 ### Prerequisites